 Due to the COVID-19 epidemic and the need for social distancing, there currently is limited face-to-face proctored testing at the Testing Center on South Neil Street.
 Some online proctoring may be possible.
 Please contact the Testing Center for the most updated information at (217) 244-1342.

-You may make arrangements to take an external exam from one of the institutions whose test results we accept for LOTE purposes, if that institution offers your language.
-Please note that you are responsible for all proctoring and testing fees.
-You should plan on taking the exam during Fall or Spring semester, as faculty are not usually available during the summer to administer language tests.
+For the purpose of fulfilling the Gen Ed language requirement, we accept test results from the following three institutions.
+No academic credit is awarded.
+Please note that you are responsible for making arrangements and for paying all proctoring and testing fees.
+You should plan on taking the exam during Fall or Spring semester, as faculty are not usually available during the Summer session to administer language tests.

 - New York University School of Professional Studies.
 NYU offers language proficiency testing in over 50 languages.
 Thirteen are currently online (Bengali, Cantonese, Gujarati, Hebrew, Hindi, Japanese, Korean, Mandarin, Polish, Russian, Spanish, Urdu, and Yiddish).
 The others are paper-and-pencil.
 NYU plans to transition all of their language proficiency exams to an online format in the coming months.
 Whether you take an online exam or a paper-and-pencil exam, you must register for the 16-point exam of the language that you wish to be tested in.
 The 16-point exam is the 12-point exam plus the one-page essay that you write for the 4-point exam.
 NYU requires that you pay by credit card when you register.